workpail/userkit-python/README.md

 ## Installation

-Clone or download the repository from github:
+You can use pip to install userkit:

 ```
-git clone git@github.com:workpail/userkit-python
+pip install userkit
 ```

-Then copy or symlink the `userkit-python/userkit` sub-directory into your project.
+Or [download](https://github.com/workpail/userkit-python/archive/master.zip), then copy or symlink the `userkit-python/userkit` sub-directory into your project.

 ## Documentation